Introducing Andy King...

 If you've watched FYRE (if you haven't, just where have you been?), you'll know that no-one is better qualified to talk about what to do when an event doesn't go to plan!

 Got a burning question?
-Fear not, you'll be able to submit your questions for Andy nearer the time, so get your thinking caps on!
+Fear not, you'll be able to submit your questions for Andy during his session, so get your thinking caps on!